The Agency: cast, plot and everything we know about the Michael Fassbender political thriller

 How to watch Le Bureau des Légendes

-If you want to get a sense of what is to come with The Agency by watching the original series, you can find Le Bureau des Légendes on AMC Plus or through digital on-demand platforms in the US.
-In the UK you can only rent it on Prime Video
+If you want to get a sense of what is to come with The Agency by watching the original series, you can find Le Bureau des Légendes through digital on-demand platforms in the US.
+In the UK you can stream it on Paramount Plus or rent it on Prime Video.

 Michael Balderston